DonutzAndCoffee/DonutzMozaPlugin/README.md

 This repository contains only the compiled version of the Simhub Moza Plugin.
 The source code is **not publicly available** at the moment, but it may be released in a future version.

+## Included Moza SDK Files

+This plugin package includes two DLL files from the Moza SDK:

+- `MOZA_API_C.dll`
+- `MOZA_API_CSharp.dll`

+These files are provided by Moza and are included here solely for the purpose of enabling integration with the Moza hardware.
+For more information about the Moza SDK, please visit [Moza's official website](https://www.mozaracing.com/moza-sdk/).
+The latest version of the dll files can be dowloaded there.

+### Disclaimer

+The included Moza SDK files are the property of Moza.
+I am not affiliated with Moza, and any issues related to these files should be addressed to Moza's support.

 ## Installation:
 Just drop all three .dll files (DonutzMozaPlugin.dll, MOZA_API_C.dll and MOZA_API_CSharp.dll) into your Simhub install folder and restart Simhub.